PatDowner/pokeProject/README.md

 -Navigation bar collapses on smaller screens with a button to bring up links.
 Home is always visible.
 -Navigation and footer theme colors are blue background with yellow font, to replicate the Pokemon Logo and theme.
 -Navigation and footer panel links to; Data, Cards, Trivia, Blog, and About Us pages.

+About us Page:
+Groupe Members:  Pat Downer, Kalyn Simms, Brian Ratunil, Devin Castro, Dave Trimboli, Jamie Kim.
+All members listed with the their function and assigned task.
+These tasks were not locked, we crossed platformed and assisted each other on specific issues that came up.